Gamesmes90/docker-mailserver-pswreset/README.md

 pkg .
 ```

-By default, this program must run in the same directory as the setup.sh script
+By default, this program must run in the same directory as the setup.sh script and the .env file